My List of Apps to Try

 Dr. Simonian’s Introduction to the Google Assistant

-The Assistant tools are available for historical context and are no longer online.
+The Assistant tools are available for historical context and are no longer working apps.
+Videos are linked to demonstrate their features.

 I have been interested in developing software tools that will help families work through concerns they have about their children’s health.
 As a Google software developer, I decided that the Voice User Interface of the Google Assistant might be a simple way to build resources for families.